El Paso Cost of Living: Your Complete Monthly Budget Guide

 Telegram

-If you’re weighing a move to El Paso or just tightening your budget, you’ll want a clear, numbers-first picture of monthly costs: average rent sits near $1,427, utilities run about $200, and groceries average $319, putting a comfortable monthly budget around $4,112.
-You’ll also see how housing fits the 30% rule and what salary you’d need — but there’s more to know before you decide.
+If you’re considering a move to El Paso or just tightening your budget, here’s what the numbers look like: average rent runs about $1,427 per month, utilities cost around $200, and groceries average $319.
+That puts a comfortable monthly budget at roughly $4,112.
+Below you’ll also see how housing fits the 30% rule and what salary you’d need to make it work.

 Cost of Living Snapshot for El Paso Residents